Project Grants for Organizations

 • Funding period supports project occurring between July 1 and June 30, the State’s Fiscal Year.

 A project is defined as a discrete set of connected activities with a distinct beginning and end.
 Projects can be one-time events such a festival, show, or exhibition, or a series such as a roster of classes, or thematically connected concerts, productions, or arts program.
+However, the same organization could not apply to support its entire season of programming since that reflects that totality of the organization’s programming and falls outside RISCA's definition of a project.

-• Example One: a free, day long summer cultural festival at a public park featuring live performances, including R.I. based performing artists.
+• Example One: A free, day-long summer cultural festival at a public park featuring live performances, including R.I. based performing artists.

 Project Value to the Community